kacedr/cs480-final/README.md

 ## Prerequisites

 You need PostgreSQL and Python 3 installed locally.
+You also need a UNIX system to run this on (macos/linux, WSL might work but is untested).
+This is because the terminal program requires curses.
+You might be able to get away with installing curses with pip but that is untested.

 ### macOS (Homebrew)